eficode-academy/github-actions-katas/labs/05-workflow.md

 ## Workflow

 When you have larger or more complex projects, you’ll want separate jobs to do separate things in paralell.
-We will split the steps we have so far have created in single job to each their own distinct job.

 Up until now, we have had a job called `Build` both for the build and test, but that is not necessarily descriptive.
 The only reason we have done this, is because Github Actions **requires** you to have at least one job with the name fx. `Build`